|

 The dump includes the following information for each task

-(thread, process): thread ID, real user ID, thread group
+(thread, process): thread ID, real user ID, thread group ID

-the CPU that the task is scheduled on, oom_adj score (see
+CPU that the task is scheduled on, oom_adj score (see the

-the description of /proc/pid/oom_adj), and command name.
+description of /proc/pid/oom_adj), and command name.
+This

-invoked and to identify the rogue task that caused it.
+to identify the rogue task that caused it.

 If this contains the value zero, this information is

 suppressed.
-On very large systems with thousands of
+On very large systems with thousands of tasks,

-information for each one.
-Such systems should not be
+for each one.
+Such systems should not be forced to incur a

-forced to incur a performance penalty in OOM situations
+performance penalty in OOM situations when the information

-when the information may not be desired.
+may not be desired.

 If this is set to nonzero, this information is shown